Travel Report Australia, from Melbourne to Adelaide (May 2019)

 In Melbourne and Sydney, unfortunately, there are a few taxi drivers who have a special trick fraud.
 When paying, they swiftly exchange one – usually the largest – bill for a smaller one and give you the feeling that you have given too little.
 In this way our taxi driver betrayed us by 50, – AUD.
 Unfortunately we only noticed it hours later, when counting the money.

 That does not mean that you should not take the taxi in Australia.
 In fact, next to the bus, it is the fastest and most comfortable way to get from the airport to the city and from 3+ people it’s about the same price.
-You should only know the tricks, take good care of yourself and then you can do it.
 The taxi ride from the airport to the city costs between 50, – and 70, – AUS, depending on the time of day (night supplement!).

-We stay at Four Points Sheraton Docklands, which we highly recommend.
-Good location (quiet and next to the harbor), many shops directly opposite and only a short walk or tram ride into the city center.
-In addition, we were able to check in at 6am in the morning, which was great, as we could catch up a little sleep.
+In the beginning of your trip from Melbourne to Adelaide yu need to pick your first overnight stay.
+We stay at the Four Points Sheraton Docklands, which we highly recommend.
+Good location (next to the harbor), many shops directly opposite and only a short walk or tram ride into the city center.

 We also made a detour to Brunswick.
 A cute little suburb of Melbourne (about 6km from downtown) showing yet another Melbourne.

 If you want to buy photographic equipment – the prices are similar to those in Germany – or you have forgotten something, there are two very well-equipped photo shops that really carry everything on Boure Street.
-One of the shops is Michaels (https://michaels.com.au), founded in 1916.
+One of the shops is Michaels, founded in 1916.

 For dinner we went to “wok at the dock”.
 A small but fine shop directly in the Docklands, about 5 minutes walk from the hotel.
-The prices are OK and the food is fresh and tasty.
-The chef cooks himself.
+The food is fresh and tasty and the chef cooks himself.

 By car from Melbourne to Adelaide in 8 days